-Of course, the reason to go is to explore the caves, and the five below are the best that I saw during my visit.
+Of course, the reason to go is to explore the caves, and the caves below are the best that I saw during my visit.
 Each one has something unique that sets it apart from the others, so don’t just visit one while you are there.

 Golden Dome Cave